-- 11.1 The Anti-Corruption Code may be amended from time to time by the ICC's Board, with such amendments coming into effect on the date specified by the ICC (as set out in Appendix 3). - 11.2 The headings used for the various Articles of the Anti-Corruption Code are for the purpose of guidance only and shall not be deemed to be part of the substance of the Anti-Corruption Code or to inform or affect in any way the language of the provisions to which they refer. - 11.3 The Anti-Corruption Code shall come into full force and effect on 9 February 2018 (the "Effective Date").
-It shall not operate to disturb any decisions and/or sanctions previously made under predecessor versions of the Anti-Corruption Code (including the Code of Conduct) or anti-corruption rules of National Cricket Federations.
+- 11.1 The Anti-Corruption Code may be amended from time to time by the ICC's Board (or as delegated), with such amendments coming into effect on the date specified by the ICC (as set out in Appendix 3). - 11.2 The headings used for the various Articles of the Anti-Corruption Code are for the purpose of guidance only and shall not be deemed to be part of the substance of the Anti-Corruption Code or to inform or affect in any way the language of the provisions to which they refer.

+- 11.3 The Anti-Corruption Code shall come into full force and effect on 1 June 2024 (the "Effective Date").
+It shall not operate to disturb any decisions and/or sanctions previously made under predecessor versions of the ICC Anti-Corruption Code (including the Code of Conduct) or anti-corruption rules of National Cricket Federations.
 Nor shall its substantive provisions apply retrospectively to matters pending before the Effective Date.
-Instead, any case pending prior to the Effective Date, or brought after the Effective Date but based on acts or omissions that occurred before the Effective Date, shall be governed (a) as to substance, by the predecessor to the Anti-Corruption Code that was in force at the time of the alleged offence, subject to any application of the principle of lex mitior by the hearing panel determining the case; and (b) as to procedure, by this Anti-Corruption Code.

-- 11.4 If any Article or provision of this Anti-Corruption Code is ruled to be invalid, unenforceable or illegal for any reason, it shall be deemed deleted, and the Anti-Corruption Code shall remain otherwise in full force and effect. - 11.5 The Anti-Corruption Code is governed by and shall be construed in accordance with English law.
-Strictly without prejudice to the arbitration agreement set out in Articles 1.5, 5 and 7, the English courts shall have exclusive jurisdiction to issue relief in aid of that arbitration agreement and/or to hear and determine challenges to any decision issued by the Anti-Corruption Tribunal and/or the CAS.
+Instead, any case pending prior to the Effective Date, or brought after the Effective Date but based on acts or omissions that occurred before the Effective Date, shall be governed (a) as to substance, by the predecessor to the Anti-Corruption Code that was in force at the time of the alleged offence, subject to any application of the principle of lex mitior by the hearing panel determining the case; and (b) as to procedure, by this Anti-Corruption Code. - 11.4 If any Article or provision of this Anti-Corruption Code is ruled to be invalid, unenforceable or illegal for any reason, it shall be deemed deleted, and the Anti-Corruption Code shall remain otherwise in full force and effect. - 11.5 The Anti-Corruption Code is governed by and shall be construed in accordance with: - (a) where ICC is the Prosecuting Authority: English law.
+Strictly without prejudice to the arbitration agreement set out in Articles 1.5, 5 and 7 the English courts shall have exclusive jurisdiction to issue relief in aid of that arbitration agreement and/or to hear and determine challenges to any decision issued by the Adjudicatory Body and/or the relevant Appeals Body; and - (b) where National Cricket Federation is the Prosecuting Authority: the law as nominated and advised in writing to Participants by the National Cricket Federation.
+Strictly without prejudice to the arbitration agreement set out in Articles 1.5, 5 and 7, the courts nominated by the relevant National Cricket Federation shall have exclusive jurisdiction to issue relief in aid of that arbitration agreement and/or to hear and determine disputes relating to this Anti-Corruption Code.